GreenhouseCI/blog.greenhouseci.com/_posts/2016-04-15-ci-for-mobile-vs-web.md

 mobile, there is little excuse for a web developer not to add mobile app building to his or her arsenal.

-While the transition from web to mobile still takes some effort and learning of new techniques, many of the concepts and approaches carry over.
+While the transition from web to mobile still takes some effort and requires learning new techniques, many of the concepts and approaches carry over.
 Particularly, developers who have relied on continuous integration in their web work will be delighted to learn that CI is very much present on the mobile side.
-However, while the CI _concept_ remains the same, its _practicalities_ are somewhat different, and it's a good idea to become aware of these differences right from the outset.
+However, while the CI _concept_ remains the same, its _practicalities_ are somewhat different.
+It's a good idea to become aware of these differences right from the outset.

 <!--more-->